 - Enhanced body tone

-What are the health risks of full-body workouts?
+What are the side effects or health risks of full-body workouts?

-It’s so important that you understand what the health risks of full-body workouts are.
-Let go over a few of them.
+It’s so important that you understand the health risks of full-body workouts.
+Let’s go over a few of them.

 1. Risk of fatigue